Japonactaeon punctostriatus

-Japonactaeon punctostriatus, common names Adam's baby bubble and pitted baby-bubble, is a species of minute sea snail or "bubble snail", a marine gastropod mollusk or micromollusk in the family Acteonidae, the "barrel bubble" snails.
+Japonactaeon punctostriatus, common names Adam's baby bubble and pitted baby-bubble, is a species of small sea snail or "bubble snail", a marine gastropod mollusc or micromollusc in the family Acteonidae, the "barrel bubble" snails.

 Distribution

 This species occurs in the Western Atlantic Ocean: Florida, Gulf of Mexico, Mexico, Caribbean Sea, Venezuela.

 Shell description

 This barrel bubble snail has an ovate white shell with shouldered whorls.
 The body whorl has 10 -14 slightly irregular spiral grooves.
 The columella is twisted.
 The aperture is ovate and is rounded above and below.

 The shell length is 3 – 7.5 mm.
 The maximum recorded shell length is 7.5 mm.